codingwithnsh/ApexOS/README.md

 Click on the Launch button [above](#try-it) to start instantly.....

 ---
-## ✨ Features
+## Features
-1.Fully interactive desktop environment
+- Fully interactive desktop environment
-2.Built-in applications and tools
+- Built-in applications and tools
-3.Integrated Music Player
+- Integrated Music Player
-4.Task Manager for monitoring running apps
+- Task Manager for monitoring running apps
-5.Modern and responsive user interface
+- Modern and responsive user interface
-6.Runs entirely in the browser with no installation required 7.Completely Open Sourced
+- Runs entirely in the browser with no installation required
+- Completely Open Sourced

 ---
 ### Useful Shortcuts